christophmuellerorg/voron_0_kirigami_bed/Readme.md

 I will add additional suppliers _with a channel on the Voron discord_ - please contact me on discord or create a pull request.

+# License

+The sheet metal part is available under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) AND [GPL V3.0](https://www.gnu.org/licenses/gpl-3.0.de.html).
+The plastic parts are partially derived from the existing Voron parts and hence follow the same License, [GPL V3.0](https://www.gnu.org/licenses/gpl-3.0.de.html).

+This means you are allowed to modify and share the part under either license, as long as you credit me with a link to this Github repository.
+You are allowed to produce and sell the part without any royality cost, a donation on [vorondesign.com](https://vorondesign.com) to fund future development of the Voron project is however appreciated.

 # Kiriwhat?

 <https://en.wikipedia.org/wiki/Kirigami>